 Many people with asthma are allergic to the dried droppings and remains of cockroaches.

 Dust mites are tiny bugs you cannot see that live in cloth and carpet.
-Pillows, mattresses, bedding, and rugs or carpet all attract dust and invisible dust mites that can trigger asthma symptoms in individuals allergic to dust mites.
+Pillows, mattresses, bedding, and rugs or carpet all attract dust and invisible dust mites that can trigger asthma symptoms in individuals who are allergic to dust mites.
 To reduce the number of dust mites in your house, try the following:

 Moisture causes mold, so getting rid of excess water in your house or workplace may help get rid of mold.